How To Treat Distemper In Dogs

 Treatment usually consists of constant nurturing in order to prevent secondary infections.
 Dogs infected with distemper must be separated from other animals to minimize the risk of further infection.

 Distemper is one of the most serious diseases your dog can contract but it is also one of the most preventable.
-In this article we discuss symptoms, diagnosis, treatment options, and prevention methods that every dog owner should be aware of.
+In this article, we discuss symptoms, diagnosis, treatment options, and prevention methods that every dog owner should be aware of.

 What Is Distemper in Dogs?

-Distemper in dogs is a highly contagious virus that is often fatal and affects the respiratory, gastrointestinal, and nervous system in all life stages.
+Distemper in dogs is a highly contagious virus that is often fatal and affects the respiratory, gastrointestinal, and nervous systems in all life stages.
 It can be spread between dogs, ferrets, and infected wildlife such as foxes, raccoons, wolves, skunks, and coyotes.

 A paramyxovirus is closely related to the measles and rinderpest viruses and causes distemper in dogs.
 This virus causes severe illness in its host by attacking several body systems, which results in a widespread infection that is difficult to treat.